 You don’t have to be best friends with your roommate, either.
 Some college students are friendly, respectful and polite to their roommate but keep separate social circles and activities.

-Take any opportunity to interact with your roommate before you arrive on campus, whether in person or by email, phone, or social media.
-Once the introductions are over and you have finished freshman orientation, have a friendly conversation with your roommate about how to deal with potential sources of friction.
+Take any opportunity to interact with your roommate before you arrive on campus, whether in person or by email, phone, video conference or social media.
+Once the introductions are over and you have finished orientation, have a friendly conversation with your roommate about how to deal with potential sources of friction.
 Some colleges even encourage roommates to draw up a contract that spells things out.
 Here are some topics to cover:

 Not everyone will be a perfect roommate.
-If you’re unhappy with your roommate or living situation, talk to your Residential Advisor.
+If you’re unhappy with your roommate or living situation, talk to your residential advisor.
 Some colleges allow dorm room swaps if all occupants agree to the switch.
 Most housing offices will consider room or suite reassignment as space becomes available.
 Be patient; a roommate is not forever.

 Make sure to check your college’s website and email announcements for the specific steps your college will be taking to prepare for the fall semester.

-No matter who you get as a roommate, you’ll learn a very valuable life lesson: how to survive living in a confined space with another person.
+No matter who you get as a roommate, you’ll learn a valuable life lesson: how to survive living in a confined space with another person.
 You never know, your first college roommate might even turn out to be a best friend for life.
 Good luck!